 1. Qualifications Sought by Tenure-Track Music Faculty Employers

-In October 2019, I identified six key qualifications, other than an earned doctorate, found in announcements for 25 active, tenure-track Assistant Professor of Music searches at universities across the U.S. The employers sought applied faculty with specializations in either composition or performance.
+In October 2019, I identified six key qualifications, other than an earned doctorate, found in announcements for 25 active, tenure-track Assistant Professor of Music searches at universities across the U.S. The employers sought to hire applied faculty with specializations in either composition or performance.
 Chart 1 compiles those six qualifications and shows the percentage of job descriptions that mentioned them.

 - Teaching: Record of success instructing students in lessons, classes, ensembles